stanleyalimsantoso/ICRAR-GMC-evolution-in-interacting-galaxies-2025/README.md

 To better understand why the mass distribution differs between the two models, we can analyse the internal structure and properties of the clouds.
 This brings us to the radial density and specific angular momentum.
 The radial density tells us how the mass of a GMC is distributed from its centre outwards, while specific angular momentum is the total angular momentum divided by the cloud's mass.

-Here are some results about the radial densities of the GMCs in the isolated and interacting model, at T = 0 and T = 8
+I used *rdam.py*, which has the same GMC detection algorithm as *gmc_mass.py* and calculated the centre of mass of each GMC and built a radial density profile through binning. *rdam.py* also calculates the distribution of specific angular momentum vs mass.
+Here are some results about the radial densities of the GMCs in the isolated and interacting models, at T = 0 and T = 8

 <h3 align="center">Radial densities of GMCs at T = 0</h3>